TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

          thereafter selected (this is a blank value and the label is the wizard title).

-         “select” wizards make no use of the icon.
+         "select" wizards make no use of the icon.

-         The “select” wizard's select-properties can be manipulated with the same number of TSconfig options which are available for “real” select- types in TCEFORM.[table].[field].
-The position of these properties is “TCEFORM.[ *table* ].[ *field* ].wizards.[ *wizard-key* ]”.
+         The "select" wizard's select-properties can be manipulated with the same number of TSconfig options which are available for "real" select- types in TCEFORM.[table].[field].
+The position of these properties is "TCEFORM.[ *table* ].[ *field* ].wizards.[ *wizard-key* ]".

 .. container:: table-row